 Most tap water contains either no VOCs or extremely low levels.
 VOCs are measured in parts per billion and are virtually undetectable when vented during the distillation cycle.
-Far more VOCs may be discharged into the air from running hot tap water or from a hot shower. if airborne volatiles are still a concern, use of a carbon prefilter will significantly reduce VOCs prior to distillation.
+Far more VOCs may be discharged into the air from running hot tap water or from a hot shower.
+If airborne volatiles are still a concern, use of a carbon prefilter will help get rid of VOCs in water prior to distillation.
 The distiller could also be used in a remote location (i.e., utility room, garage, or a screened porch).

-All Waterwise distillers have coconut shell carbon, post filtration to effectively remove VOCs.
+All Waterwise distillers have coconut shell carbon, post filtration to effectively get rid of VOCs in water.
 Another option to consider would be a direct line hookup, fully automatic Waterwise 7000 distiller with an in-line carbon prefilter.

 Carbon filtration before distillation is highly recommended if there are high concentrations of known (or suspected) VOCs where you will be operating your distiller.